 One of the chief intellectual spokespersons for Fundamentalism (although he did not identify himself as a Fundamentalist) was, as previously mentioned, J. Gresham Machen.
-Importantly, and worth repeating, Machen had argued against theological liberals’ political/ social involvement that was intended to change culture.9 Machen was sensitive to the Church becoming focused on means other than evangelism and discipleship to instead lapse into a moralizing campaign void of a biblical justification.
-Why try to do what the Theological liberals had done — become involved in politics to manifest their religious beliefs, he reasoned?
-Machen alludes to this when he says the following:
+Importantly, and worth repeating, Machen had argued against theological liberals’ political/ social involvement that was intended to change culture.10 Machen was sensitive to the church’s becoming focused on means other than evangelism and discipleship to instead lapse into a moralizing campaign void of a biblical justification.
+He reasoned why try to do what the Theological liberals had done, i.e., become involved in politics to manifest their religious beliefs?
+Machen alludes to this involvement when he says the following:

 that it was not a personal conversion (a reformed and Puritan understanding of what Scripture teaches) but rather a Social Gospel.
 Thus:

-The Fundamentalist who understood and believed in the power of change via personal conversion to Christ, those who possessed the unadulterated message of salvation in their knee-jerk reaction to Modernism, abandoned the mission field of the State!
+The Fundamentalist who understood and believed in the power of change via personal conversion to Christ, those who possessed the unadulterated message of salvation in their knee-jerk reaction to Modernism, abandoned the mission field of the state!
 This is a tragic wrong reaction relative to the future course of the nation.

-Accordingly, even though Fundamentalists possessed a proper understanding of the Gospel in the sense of Luke, chapter 3—that it was salvific and could internally change a person into being a good citizen—they elected to forsake the mission field of civil government in reaction to that being the emphasis of the Modernists!
-They threw the baby out (the necessity of taking the real gospel to the institution of government) because they perceived the bathwater (the theological liberals had made this their primary point of emphasis and involvement to achieve their understanding of Scripture) to be dirty.
+Accordingly, even though Fundamentalists possessed a proper understanding of the gospel in the sense of Luke chapter 3—that it was salvific and could internally change a person into being a good citizen—they elected to forsake the mission field of civil government in reaction to that being the emphasis of the Modernists!
+They threw out the baby (the necessity of taking the real gospel to the institution of government) because they perceived the bathwater (the theological liberals had made this their primary point of emphasis and involvement to achieve their understanding of Scripture) to be dirty.
 Again, how tragic!

-In our search for a historic application of the simple truth of Luke, chapter 3— that saving faith is the best progenitor of societal advance/cultural change—let us recap these first three dominant periods of American Church history:
+In our search for a historic application of the simple truth of Luke chapter 3— that saving faith is the best progenitor of societal advance/cultural change—let us recap these first three dominant periods of American church history:

 Parenthetically, in a larger sense, the mission of Capitol Ministries is to reverse this third wrong way of influencing culture by bringing a Premillennial eschatology, coupled with a salvific Jesus, back into the political arena.
 Why?
 Because Luke 3 reveals that is the best way to change culture for the better.